Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 (j) Hospice.

 Level III Health and Social Service Facility (Level III HSSF).
 A Level III HSSF means a use, including commercial enterprises and charitable institutions, which provides social, medical, counseling or other forms of treatment in a clinical setting or on an outpatient basis.
 Shelters providing services to the homeless or other transients shall be included in this category.
-Level III HSSF includes, but are not limited to an:
+Level III HSSF includes, but is not limited to, an:

 (a) Ambulatory surgical center.